The Revolutionary Cycle

 (1700) Massachusetts and New York expel Catholics, population of colonies est. 275,000

-(1701) Antoine de la Mothe Cadillac builds Fort Pontchartrain on the site of present Detroit , Yale College founded, Pennsylvania Colony receives it first Constitution
+(1701) Antoine de la Mothe Cadillac builds Fort Pontchartrain on the site of present Detroit , Yale College founded, Pennsylvania Colony receives it first Constitution, Vestry Act makes Anglicanism official religion of North Carolina

 (1702) Queen Anne's War, Cotton Mather publishes _The Ecclesiastical History of New England_